kristinacovington/Lambda-Function-AI/README.md

-# Lambda-Function-using-PyAIML
+# Lambda-Function-AI
-Using Slack Event API
+Using Slack Event API and PyAIML